UGA Cooperative Extension is a collaboration between UGA CAES and UGA FACS.

 The UGA Extension Agriculture and Natural Resources agent in Dawson County, Clark MacAllister, assists farmers and homeowners with many topics including soil fertility, safe pesticide usage, private pesticide license testing, water usage, home gardening, small farm startups, and crop and pasture management.
 The UGA Extension office in Dawson County also provides soil, water, forage, and plant-pathogen testing through the Agricultural and Environmental Services Laboratory at UGA.

-The Amicalola Regional Farmers Market was started by a local group of citizens and stakeholders to promote consumption of local produce and crafts.
-The group was able to secure a market venue at Veterans Memorial Park and worked with the local Board of Commissioners to secure permits.
+The Amicalola Regional Farmers Market was started by a local group of citizens and stakeholders to promote consumption of local produce andcrafts.
+The group has a wonderful market venue on Allen Street in Dawsonville.
+Thank you to the City of Dawsonville for this facility.
 The farmers market had several new and returning vendors from last year’s market.
 The UGA Extension agent acted as market manager for the market season.
-The Amicalola Regional Farmers market successfully increased access to fresh, local fruits and vegetables to citizens of Dawson County and surrounding areas.
+The Amicalola Regional Farmers market has successfully increased access to fresh, local fruits and vegetables to citizens of Dawson County and surrounding areas.